sffc/placeholdr/README.md

 ## Contributing

 Fork this repository on Github, make your changes, and submit a pull request.
 Feel free to add your name to the copyright.

-I use the [Closure Compiler](http://closure-compiler.appspot.com/home) on "Simple" mode to minify the JavaScript.
+## Wish list

+* Force caret to always be at beginning of placeholder text in clear-on-keypress mode
+* Submit pull request back to Placeholdr project.
+Needs smarter initialization logic so lib can be initialized on page load by default, but also easily disable the auto-startup logic
+* Better handling of styles / classes
+* Update readme with advanced init options